Waldemar de Brito

 Waldemar de Brito (/pt/, 17 May 1913 – 21 February 1979) was a Brazilian footballer who played as a forward for several clubs in Brazil and Argentina, as well as for the Brazil national team.
-He is acknowledged to have discovered Pelé during the latter's early footballing days.
+He was considered as one of the best dribblers in Brazil in the 1930s and he was one of the youngest players to scorre a hat-trick in the country.
+Waldemar de Brito is also acknowledged to have discovered Pelé during the latter's early footballing days.
 His brother, Petronilho de Brito, was also a footballer.

 Club career

 Waldemar, a native of São Paulo, played as an inside forward or as centre forward.
 At the beginning of his career, he played for the local clubs Syrio, Independência, and São Paulo da Floresta, today's São Paulo FC; he was top goalscorer of the Rio-São Paulo Tournament with 21 goals.
 The following year, he moved to Botafogo, where he spent a short time, before transferring to San Lorenzo de Almagro in the Argentine first division.
 In 1936, he returned to Brazil, this time to play for Flamengo.
 He went back to São Paulo in 1943, to play for Portuguesa de Desportos.
 He finished his playing career in 1945 with Portuguesa Santista.